UOA-SE325-SOLUTIONS/se325-examples/example-13-chat-async/README.md

 ## Running the app
-To run the example, you can run the `ChatServerRunner` class directly from IntelliJ - no Maven goals required.
-The server runner starts an embedded instance of Jetty, essentially allowing you to host a JAX-RS service from within a standard Java app.
+The server can be run within a web servlet container such as Tomcat, just as with any other JAX-RS service.
+Follow the instructional video on Canvas if you need a reminder of how to do this.
+The client code assumes an app context of `/`, but this can be changed by editing `ClientMain` line 15 if desired.

-You can run one client (`ClientMain`) in the same way.
-To give that client someone to chat to, you'll need to run two clients though.
+Once the server is running, one instance of the client can be run by running `ClientMain` directly from IntelliJ - no Maven goals required.
+However, to give that client someone to chat to, you'll need to run two clients.
 To do this, run Maven's `package` goal, then browse to the `se325-example-13-client/target` folder.
 Then run the following command in a terminal:

 ```shell
 java -jar se325-example-13-client-1.0-spring-boot.jar